 National Survey of Student Engagement (NSSE)

 The NSSE is housed and run through Indiana University-Bloomington’s Center for Postsecondary Research and Planning.
 It is intended to estimate how undergraduates spend their time and what they gain from attending college through: assessing student engagement, important college outcomes, and institutional quality.
-This is achieved by benchmarking: level of academic challenge, active and collaborative learning, student-faculty interaction, enriching educational experiences, and supportive campus environment.
+This is achieved by benchmarking: academic challenge, learning with peers, experiences with faculty, campus environment.
 Results of the survey are used to identify and improve aspects of the undergraduate experience inside and outside the classroom through policy and practices changes.
 The results are also used to monitor progress toward campus goals.

 Merrimack’s Student Satisfaction Survey gathers information on undergraduates’ perception of and satisfaction with different aspects of life at Merrimack College.
 The items are loosely grouped into four different areas-Academics, Administrative Services, Administration, and Campus Life/Services.
 The data gathered are used for: strategic planning, student retention initiatives, institutional marketing, and monitoring progress toward campus goals.